paboAYUSHI/90daysOfCODE/README.md

   ## Arrays
-     array is a linear data structure which stores items of same data type. here contiguos memory is allocated to the items . the elements are indexed here . formula for finding out the the address of the element is = Base address +
+     array is a linear data structure which stores items of same data type. here contiguos memory is allocated to the items . the elements are indexed here . formula for finding out the the address of the element is = Base address + W * (i- LB) where , W = size of each element in bytes , i = subscript of the element whose address we want to find LB = lower limit